Reneé Rapp

-Reneé J. Rapp is an American actress and singer.
-After she won the 2018 Jimmy Award for Best Performance by an Actress, she took over the role of Regina George in the Broadway musical Mean Girls.
-She then went on to play Leighton in the HBO Max comedy series The Sex Lives of College Girls.
-In November 2022, her EP Everything to Everyone was released.
-In February 2023, a deluxe version of her EP Everything to Everyone was released, featuring two new songs.
+Reneé Jane Rapp (born January 10, 2000) is an American singer-songwriter and actress.
+She gained recognition for starring as Regina George in the Broadway musical Mean Girls (2019–2020).
+She reprised the role in the 2024 musical film adaptation and also contributed to its soundtrack.
+Rapp has also acted in the HBO Max comedy series The Sex Lives of College Girls (2021–2024).
+She released her debut EP Everything to Everyone in 2022, which was followed by her full-length studio album Snow Angel in 2023.
+Rapp's second album, Bite Me, was released on August 1, 2025.

-Early life and education
+Early life

-Rapp attended high school at Hopewell High School in Huntersville, North Carolina, for three years, performing in the theater program and playing on the varsity women's golf team before transferring to Northwest School of the Arts.
+Reneé Jane Rapp was born on January 10, 2000 to Charles Rapp and Denise Olexa, who purposefully chose an alliterative name for her daughter "just in case" she would pursue a music career.
+She attended Hopewell High School in Huntersville, North Carolina, a suburb of Charlotte, for two years, performing in the theater program and playing on the varsity women's golf team before transferring to Northwest School of the Arts.
 Corey Mitchell, Rapp's theater teacher, said Rapp "has a special distinction...There is a difference when that vocal ability is coupled with sincere emotions that can move an audience and that literally can excite an audience".

-In 2018, Rapp won the Best Actress award at the Blumey Awards, Charlotte's premiere musical theater awards, for her portrayal of Sandra in her school's production of Big Fish.
-Rapp then attended the tenth annual Jimmy Awards in New York City, where she ultimately won “Best Performance by an Actress", beating forty other competitors for the award.
+In 2018, Rapp won the Best Actress award at the Blumey Awards, Charlotte's premier musical theater awards, for her portrayal of Sandra in her school's production of Big Fish.
+Rapp then attended the tenth annual Jimmy Awards in New York City, where she ultimately won "Best Performance by an Actress", beating forty other competitors for the award.
 This win earned her a $10,000 scholarship.
 Actress Laura Benanti, who presented the award to Rapp, said, "I will never be as confident as that 18-year-old".
-Additionally, the New York Magazine coverage of the Jimmy Awards claimed that Rapp "set the stage ablaze" with her winning performance, "prompting the stars of Mean Girls to collectively start sleeping with one eye open".